argetlam59/office365/README.md

 # office365
+15/02/2021 - ss
+Uploaded hands off 365 security defaults.
+Same as the other 365 but without all the constant popups.

 09/08/2021 - ss
 Uploaded the chrome notification script.
 Should have tested to see if it runs as local user or if you need admin.
 99% sure that you are going to need to run it as admin which makes me think I should just elevete the script at the beginning.
 But please if you run into issues with the script please let me know.